Hyphaene compressa: Usage of tree

 Almost all of the East African doum palm can be utilised, the most highly used part of the tree being its leaves.
 Hyphaene compressa has a variety of different uses and is a vital economic resource in rural African communities.

 Leaves

 The age the palm leaves are harvested dictate what goods are produced.

 The stalks of immature palm leaves are split into long strips to make a variety of products such as baskets, mats, chairs, brooms and hats.
-The leaves can also be beaten and separated into fibers to make hammocks.
+The leaves can also be beaten and separated into fibres to make hammocks.
 Mature green leaves are dried and used to cover the roofs of huts, make fire and to also create weaved goods.
 The uses for these leaves as shelter have expanded to include tourist sites and refugee camps and also with the increase in more permanent settlements in African communities.